LiquidRekto/LiquidRekto/README.md

-### 🥓 WASSUP GUYS! 🥓
-# And welcome to my Github Lair!
+# Welcome to my Github Lair!
-(For those who ask, [Lidwell](https://twitter.com/teru_clouds) is the creator for my profile pic.)

-You can call me with my GitHub username or simply, Bacon for short.
+You can call me with my GitHub username.

 Have been coding with **Passion** for so many years.